DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 [Ubuntu Wiki](https://help.ubuntu.com/community/AutomaticSecurityUpdates#Using_the_.22unattended-upgrades.22_package)
 and [this blogpost](https://haydenjames.io/how-to-enable-unattended-upgrades-on-ubuntu-debian/).

-# Thanks

-Thank you for reading this, I hope you found it helpful!

-Thanks to [my employer](https://www.masterbrainbytes.com/) for letting me turn the documentation for setting up our server into a proper blog post!

-Thanks to [Yamagi](https://www.yamagi.org//) for proofreading this and answering my stupid questions about server administration :-)

 # Bonus: OpenProject

 I'll keep this short(ish), I just thought I'd mention it as I installed it on our server because we